 Offer stations to please everyone!

 “We are so much more aware of food preferences, allergies, and intolerances now.
-I’ve found that offering stations allow you to be able to meet the dietary needs of all of your guest as well as upgrade the overall experience.
-Baked potato, pasta, and salad bars are always a big hit and guest can choose what they’d like to eat.” – Taylor Brione Ballard, CWP, Experiences By Taylor Brione
+I've found that offering stations allow you to be able to meet the dietary needs of all of your guest.
+Plus, this can upgrade the overall experience.
+Baked potato, pasta, and salad bars are always a big hit and guest can choose what they'd like to eat.” – Taylor Brione Ballard, CWP, Experiences By Taylor Brione

 Try a modular buffet.